If I lose my home to foreclosure in Connecticut, can I get it back?

 In a strict foreclosure, the court sets the redemption period, which is the time between the judgment and the Law Day.
 The Law Day can be as soon as 21 days after the court enters a judgment of strict foreclosure.
 However, it is typically between 45 and 90 days after the judgment.
 If you do not redeem by the Law Day, you lose ownership of the home.

 How to request an extension of the Law Day.
 You can request that the judge extend the Law Day by filing a motion with the court.
-Be sure to do this on or before your existing Law Day.
+The motion must be filed and heard before the Law Day.
 If you are unsure about when your Law Day is, call the court clerk.

 When You Can Redeem Your Home in a Decree of Sale Foreclosure